-- Class A consists of Rashida La Land and Jon M. Montgomery, whose terms will expire at our 2025 annual meeting of stockholders; - Class B consists of Angela Strand and H. David Sherman, whose terms will expire at our 2026 annual meeting of stockholders; and - Class C consists of Gregory Poilasne and Ted Smith, whose terms will expire at our 2024 annual meeting of stockholders.
+- Class A consists of Jon M. Montgomery, whose term will expire at our 2025 annual meeting of stockholders; - Class B consists of Angela Strand and H. David Sherman, whose terms will expire at our 2026 annual meeting of stockholders; and - Class C consists of Gregory Poilasne and Ted Smith, whose terms will expire at our 2024 annual meeting of stockholders.